tech-systems/panes/README.md

 ```

 ## Future Goals
-- Create component for Ionic Framework using stencil
 - Hardware accelerated drag&drop actions
 - Realistic easy-in-out transitions
-- Using in all popular mobile frameworks
+- Using in 3 popular mobile frameworks

 ## Contributing
 We welcome contributions of all kinds from anyone.